daynix/NetMeter/README.md

 * `protocols`: [iterable] The desired protocol(s).
 The value MUST be one of 3 possibilities: `['TCP']` | `['UDP']` | `['TCP', 'UDP']`.
 * `creds`: [string] A path to the credentials file for Windows access, which consists of three lines: `username=<USERNAME>`, `password=<PASSWORD>`, and `domain=<DOMAIN>`.
 (Example: `'creds.dat'`)
 * `title`: [string] A title for the test.
 Needs to be short and informative, appears as the title of the output html page.
 For the page to look good, the title needs to be no longer than 80 characters.
 (Example: `'Some Informative Title'`)
+* `shutdown`: [boolean] Set to `True` in order to shut down the guest after all the tests are done, `False` otherwise.
+Useful when doing long/overnight tests.
 * `debug`: [boolean] Turn the debugging mode on or off.
 In the debugging mode all Iperf commands executed will be shown.
 (Example: `True`)

 ## Running: